 - Providing technical expertise

 - Completing individual or group tasks and objectives

 - Contributing to the project objectives in all the ways possible

-- Working with stakeholders and customers/users for establishing accurate project work and fulfilling business goals
+- Working with stakeholders and customers/users to establish accurate project work and fulfilling business goals

 - Documenting the processes

 This member from the top management or board is the actual decision maker of the projects.
-This individual is responsible for spearheading the various projects that are undertaken and managed within the organization in many departments.
-It’s the approvals from the executive sponsor that is considered as the final-approval and many project sponsors would be reporting to the executive sponsor.
+This individual is responsible for spearheading the various projects undertaken and managed within the organization in many departments.
+The executive sponsor holds the final approval, and many project sponsors report to them.
 Their duties include:

 - Accountability for the projects

 - Checking and providing approval for any change in the project scope

 - Providing the approvals for various funds required to fuel projects